stefanvangastel/CakePHP-Cakedesktop/README.md

 Download a complete CakePHP webapplication as a full standalone Windows (XP, 7 or 8) desktop application.
 Configure the packaged application to your needs before creating it using the simple webinterface.
 The aim is to supply a pure PHP application packager, therefore no shellscripts or exec() functions are used.

+Some key features:

+ * Generated applications settings are customizable via webinterface
+ * MySQL database is converted to local Sqlite database
+ * Loaded Php extensions on webserver are also loaded in generated applications php.ini (if available) for maximized compatibility
+ * Plugin assets (js and css) are also used correctly.
+You application will look, feel and work extactly like you webapplication.

 This plugin is in development.
 Some things like the MySQL to Sqlite database conversion may need work.

 The awesome [phpdesktop](https://code.google.com/p/phpdesktop/) project is used to provide the standalone Windows enviroment.
 The Chrome-driven variant is used for this plugin.